kshetline/json-z/README.md

   - `reviveTypedContainers`: If `true` (the default is `false`), objects which take the form of an extended type container, e.g. `{"_$_": "Date", "_$_value": "2019-07-28T08:49:58.202Z"}`, can be revived as specific object classes, such as `Date`.
   - `reviver`: An alternate means of providing a reviver function when `options` is the second argument of `parse`.

-A JSON-Z reviver function is a callback that works much like a standard `JSON.parse` [reviver function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#reviver).
-The third argument passed to the callback *might* be different from what a `JSON.parse` reviver receives.
-A forth argument clarifies that difference.
+A JSON-Z reviver function is a callback that works much like the not-quite-yet-standard `JSON.parse` reviver function from this proposal: https://github.com/tc39/proposal-json-parse-with-source, a proposal which has already been widely implemented.

+The third argument passed to a JSON-Z reviver *might* be different from what a `JSON.parse` reviver receives, according to the above proposal.
+There is a forth argument that clarifies the difference.

-> reviver(key, value, extra, noContext)
+> `reviver(key, value[, extra[, noContext]])`
 >
-> - key: The object key (or array index) of the value being parsed.
-The key is an empty string if the value is the root value.
+> - `key`: The object key (or array index) of the value being parsed.
+The `key` is an empty string if the `value` is the root value.
-> - value: A value as originally parsed, which should be returned by the reviver as-is if the reviver is not to modify the original.
+> - `value`: A value as originally parsed, which should be returned by the reviver as-is if the reviver is not modifying the original value.
-> - extra: This is either a `context` object containing a `source` string, as described in the link above, or the `holder` of the value, i.e. the object or array, if any, which contains the given `value`.
+> - `extra`: This is either a `context` object containing a `source` string, as described at the link above, or the holder of the value, i.e., the object or array, if any, which contains the given key/value pair.
-> - noContext: if `true`, `extra` is the object or array which contains the current key/value pair.
-Other, `value` is a primitive value, and `extra` is like the standard `context` object containing a `source` string, but also containing a `holder` value as well.
+> - `noContext`: if `true`, `extra` is the object or array which contains the current key/value pair.
+Otherwise, `value` is a primitive value, and `extra` functions like the (nearly) standard `context` object containing a `source` string, but also containing a `holder` value as well.
 >
 > Returns: Either the original `value`, or a modified value.